jipp/raspbianScripts/raspbian-stretch/README.md

     * A1 Expand Filesystem

 ## configuration - read-only
-You can follw this if you plan to run the system in read-only mode
+You can follow this if you plan to run the system in read-only mode
+### system
 * disable swap
   * sudo systemctl stop dphys-swapfile
   * sudo systemctl disable dphys-swapfile